fwaris/RTOpenAI/readme.md

 WebRTC for Windows is available from [SipSorcery](https://www.nuget.org/packages/SIPSorcery) but it has not been integrated yet.

+There is some quirkiness in building the WebRTC Android and IOS binding project (under WebCme).
+Sometimes need to clean and re-build the solution.

 ### Acknowledgements

 - Tim Lariviere for [Fabulous Maui](https://github.com/fabulous-dev/Fabulous.MauiControls)